gitCommitLit/AwesomePresetList/README.md

 The only difference should be the file name extension.
 Zip that folder and upload it.
 Post the link on the EDMP Discord, Awesome.

-As waveforms that we need, get more complex , example long, evolving pads - >
+As presets that we need, get more complex, we will require new rules.
+As always though, the main rule will be to always branch off from an existing, simpler preset.
+This allows users to follow the synth-making process, i.e. see how to get from preset A to preset B.
+And more importantly , it will keep our library free of any plagiarism.
+You will clearly see how we got from two points without borrowing any settings from another commercial sample pack.

 # Benefits
+The best of all of this , is it is free and open-source.
+It always will be and it is intended to help the beginner, intermediate and expert.
-Your name will be added as one of the contributors.
+If you help by sharing your expertise, your name will be added as one of the contributors on the readme, and on Github if you have a profile.

 You will benefit from everything that everyone else contributes.
+So please share and please keep contributing new sounds, to keep this resource useful and alive!

+# Final Notes
+Remember, if you have a synth that has not been used, add it.

 > Engineering is true magic